Start Date: September

 Students explore various sources to interpret and apply tax legislation.
 Learn to prepare an individual's income tax return as well as determine any tax installments that are applicable for different situations.

 Students will examine different accounting systems and learn what needs to be considered for choosing the proper one for an organization.
-The main areas of focus include: investments, liabilities, trusts, funds, not for profit organizations, income tax, government assistance, leases, branches, notes to financial statements, and the statement of cash flows.
+The main areas of focus include: investments, liabilities, trusts, funds, not for profit organizations, government assistance, leases, branches, notes to financial statements, and the statement of cash flows.

 Students learn how to directly apply calculations in areas such as; cost concepts in developing a budget, allocating service department costs, preparing a breakeven analysis, job order and process costing along with variable, absorption and activity costing.
 Students explore variance analysis as it relates to standard costs as well as the concept of using relevant costs in decision making.